paul-nechifor/battlebot-client-py/readme.md

+# This repository has been moved to [gitlab.com/paul-nechifor/battlebot-client-py](http://gitlab.com/paul-nechifor/battlebot-client-py).

+Old readme:

 # Battlebot Client

 This is a Python client for AI battles!
 This is a boilerplate repository for quickly getting a bot set up that can connect and authenticate with the server.
 How the bot implements and plays the game is up to you.